-A. You will be notified of receipt of your complaint and the actions the university official will take.

-- B. A university official will meet with you to discuss the complaint submitted, review the investigation and hearing process, and determine the outcome you desire from your complaint. - C. An investigation will be conducted by a non-biased Title IX Investigator.
-This investigation will include: - meeting personally with the complainant - meeting personally with the student(s) accused - meeting personally with any witnesses - reviewing any documentary evidence - D. The investigation of complaints will be adequate, reliable and impartial.
-The Title IX Investigator will compile an investigation report. - E. The investigation process can take up to 60 days.
-If at any point either party would like an update of the investigation process, all they need to do is ask and an update will be provided. - F. The university official will determine if a conduct hearing is possible based on the available information. - G. If it is determined that the university will proceed with a formal conduct hearing, the complainant and the responding student(s) will be notified of the hearing date.
+- A. The complainant and respondent will be notified of receipt of the complaint. - B. A university official will separately meet with the complainant and respondent to discuss the complaint submitted, review the investigation and hearing processes - C. An investigation will be conducted by a non-biased Investigator.
+This investigation will include meeting personally with the complainant; meeting personally with the respondent(s); meeting personally with any witnesses; and, reviewing any documentary information. - D. The investigation will be adequate, reliable, and impartial.
+The Investigator will compile an investigation report, which will be fact-checked by the complainant and respondent. - E. The university official will determine if a conduct hearing is possible based on the available information.
+If it is determined that the university will proceed with a conduct hearing, the complainant and the respondent(s) will be notified of the hearing date. - F. The complainant and respondent(s) are allowed one advisor to be present during the investigation process.